nghin/vacsf.org.mm/src/_posts/articles/2018-12-05-Awake-O-Sleeper.md

 > And if Christ has not been raised, your faith is useless; you are still in your sins.
 (1 Corinthians 15:17)
 >
 > Now if we died with Christ, we believe that we will also live with him.
-(Romans 6:8)
+We know that since Christ has been raised from the dead, he is never going to die again; death no longer has mastery over him..
+(Romans 6:8-9)
 >
 > Therefore we have been buried with him through baptism into death, in order that just as Christ was raised from the dead through the glory of the Father, so we too may live a new life.
 (Romans 6:4)​